qelbert/CountdownLiftOffGroupProject/README.md

 ## Features
 CURRENT
 - Create account and log in/log out.
+- View and Store data from external api's.
 - Create entries for events (book publication, movie airing, live show, game release).
 - Countdown timer for each event.